dirkelko/ui5conWorkshop/exercises/ex2/README.md

-# Exercise 2 - Adding type ahead functionality
+# Exercise 2 - Adding type-ahead functionality

-In this exercise you'll enhance the application with a type ahead functionality including a suggestion list by simply adding this to the view.
+In this exercise you'll enhance the application with a type-ahead functionality including a suggestion list by simply adding this to the view.

 ## Exercise 2.1 - Add a value help tag to the view